Zwilling is one of the world’s largest and most respected cutlery manufacturers.

 The Aurora 5-Ply, Spirit, Plus, Joy, and Clad CFX collections provide a stainless steel exterior.
 But Aurora features a polished finish, while the other options offer a brushed stainless steel exterior.

-Motion offers a black matte interior that is identical to its exterior.
+Motion has a black matte interior that is identical to its exterior.
 The multi-layer PTFE non-stick coating makes for easy food release and cleaning.

 But, you’ll notice exposed stainless steel rivets in the pan — a spot notorious for food and oil to collect.